 You can make this cornbread in a large cast iron skillet, or a lined muffin tin!

-More Bread Recipes
+More Recipes You Might Like!

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

-Jalapeno Cheddar Cornbread
+Jalapeno Cheddar Cornbread Muffins

-- ¼ cup unsalted butter, melted
+- 6 tablespoons unsalted butter, divided

-- 1 onion, diced
+- 1 large onion, diced

-- 2 jalapenos, diced
+- 2 medium jalapenos, diced

-- 3 cloves garlic, finely chopped or pressed
+- 3 cloves garlic, minced

-- 2-3 green onions, chopped
+- 2 green onions, chopped

-- 2 cups corn meal
+- 1 cup corn meal

 - 1 tablespoon baking powder